FusionAuth/fusionauth-site/site/_posts/2020-10-26-announcing-fusionauth-1-20.md

 In this release, we've added a few new forms.
 These customizations are also only available to customers with a paid edition.
 (Learn more about [purchasing a paid edition](/pricing/).)

-This new feature allows you to customize the form used to add or edit a user on a per tenant basis.
-For instance, you can now require a mobile phone number or require one or many custom fields.
+This new feature allows you to customize the form used to add or edit a user from the FusionAuth admin UI.
+These forms can be configured on a per tenant basis.
+For instance, you can now require a mobile phone number or require one or many custom fields when a FusionAuth admin is creating a user.

-You can also modify the registration creation and update form, including capturing custom data, removing unused fields and adding validation to the custom fields.
+You can also modify the registration creation and update form in the FusionAuth admin UI, including capturing custom data, removing unused fields and adding validation to the custom fields.
 This form is configurable on an application by application basis.

 For instance, if your business logic needs to know a user's favorite color (or anything else), FusionAuth has you covered: